Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 1990 No Awards

-Howard H. Gay Border Patrol Pilot Marfa Sector Posthumously Awarded While driving to work one morning in thick fog, Border Patrol Pilot Howard H. Gay noticed a stranded motorist on the highway.
+Howard H. Gay Border Patrol Pilot Marfa Sector Posthumously Awarded On October 3, 1990, while driving to work in the morning thick fog, Border Patrol Pilot Howard H. Gay noticed a stranded motorist on the highway.
 Realizing the danger, Mr. Gay attempted to turn around to render assistance when he was struck and killed by an on-coming vehicle.
 He will be remembered as a person always willing to help others in distress.

 Theo D. Hudson Senior Patrol Agent Tucson Sector Senior Patrol Agent Theo D. Hudson designed and developed a “situation board” for tracking and documenting narcotic and undocumented alien entries into the United States.
 This system has been directly linked to the detection of three major air smuggling routes through southeastern Arizona, the seizure of numerous tons of marijuana, and the apprehension of hundreds of undocumented aliens and their smugglers.